National Geospatial-Intelligence Agency: Organization

-Agency Structure
+Agency structure

-Executive Leadership Team
+Executive leaders

-NGA is headed by a director, currently Navy Vice Adm.
+A director heads NGA, currently Navy Vice Adm.
 Frank D. Whitworth; the director is followed in precedence by the deputy director and chief of staff, currently Brett Markham.
 The holders of these three offices comprise NGA's executive leadership team.

 Chief of Staff

-While NGA's director and deputy director oversee the agency as a whole, the Chief of Staff is tasked with overseeing NGA's executive support staff, administrative services, logistics, personnel security, human resources, employee training and development, corporate communications, and congressional engagement.
+While NGA's director and deputy director oversee the agency, the Chief of Staff oversees NGA's executive support staff, administrative services, logistics, personnel security, human resources, employee training and development, corporate communications, and congressional engagement.

 Directorates and directorate leaders

-NGA is split into various directorates led by directors (D/XX) and associate deputy directors (ADD/XX) with "XX" standing in for each direcorate's two-letter designation.
+NGA is split into various directorates led by directors (D/XX) and associate deputy directors (ADD/XX), with "XX" standing in for each directorate's two-letter designation.
 Known directorates and leadership figures include but are not limited to the: